Chart Color Schemes

 Turners Beach - Forth has a typical household mix, with a higher-than-average median household size

 Family households constitute 74.8% of all households, including 29.6% couples with children, 35.4% couples without children, and 9.0% single parent families.
-Non-family households comprise the remaining 25.2%, with lone person households at 22.7% and group households at 2.7%.
+Non-family households comprise the remaining 25.2%, with lone person households at 22.7% and group households making up 2.7%.
 The median household size is 2.5 people, larger than the Rest of Tas. average of 2.3.

 Frequently Asked Questions - Households